LiuPeiP-CS/CodeInverter/README.md

 |            | Qwen-plus   | 10.64     | 15.78     | 16.42     | 15.71     | 14.64     | 27.44     | 22.06     | 21.57     | 22.29     | 23.34     |

-### 🔹 Table 2-4: Comparisons between our decompilation LLMs with the baselines on HumanEval. *: Our reproduction using LLM4Decompile’s original settings. †: Results are from the original paper. (%)
+### 🔹 Table 2-4: Comparisons between our decompilation LLMs and the baselines on HumanEval. *: Our reproduction using LLM4Decompile’s original settings. †: Results are from the original paper. (%)

 #### Metric: Re-com (Re-compilation Accuracy)